Discovery (law): Third party material

-Civil Disclosure
+Civil disclosure

 The discovery process in the jurisdiction of England and Wales has been known as "disclosure" since the reforms to civil procedure introduced by Lord Justice Woolf in 1999.

 For many types of cause of action (but not for example personal injury claims, which have their own additional parts of procedure rules to follow) disclosure is governed by Part 31 of the Civil Procedure Rules (CPR), and its linked Practice Direction (PD) 31B on disclosure of electronic documents, adopted in October 2010.
 The purpose of the Practice Direction is "to encourage and assist the parties to reach agreement in relation to the disclosure of Electronic Documents in a proportionate and cost-effective manner".
 As in the United States, certain documents are privileged, such as letters between solicitors and experts.

 The usual forms of discovery are general discovery and specific discovery since parties in issue are unlikely to reach agreements as to what ought to be disclosed.
 This reflects in the current discovery rules which put emphasis on compliance of time limit, rules on service, proper list of documents and rules on privileges set out in Part 31 of CPR and PD 31B.
 Once a party properly conducts general discovery in accordance with discovery rules and procedures, documents are deemed discoverable, i.e. documents are available for inspection.
 Inspectionability refers to procedural and legal elements: the former concerns clerical production of documents; the latter concerns the relevance test (Peruvian Guano v Financiaso Compagneiage (1881) 10 EWR 125) and linkage test.

 A mandatory disclosure pilot was introduced on 1 January 2019 for use in relation to a range of claims handled by the Business and Property Courts, in order to support a more co-operative approach to disclosure, the scope of the documents to be disclosed being "not wider than is reasonable and proportionate ... in order fairly to resolve [the] issues".
+On 5 October 2022 these rules (with some minor changes) became permanent.

+Ireland

+In the criminal law of the Republic of Ireland, the prosecution does not have a general obligation to give the defence all evidence in the case of a summary prosecution, but must do so if the right to a fair trial would otherwise be compromised.
+For a trial on indictment, the prosecution is required to serve certain classes of document to the defence counsel; these documents are collectively referred to as the book of evidence.
+The phrase gives its name to The Book of Evidence, a 1989 novel by John Banville.